Program Overview

 What loan security is required?

-The program strives to use real estate to secure loans wherever possible.
+For secured loans, the program strives to use real estate to secure loans wherever possible.
 In situations where this is not possible, the financial contractor will work with borrower to agree on a security arrangement.

 What documentation is required for project verification?